revaturelabs/interviewquestions/InterviewSpecificQuestions/CoreJava/JavaBasics.md

 ---

-15. What does the Final keyword mean for Variables, Methods, and Classes?
+15.What does the Final keyword mean for Variables, Methods, and Classes?

 ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)